Wandalen/wTools/module/core/former/plan.md

 ### Notes & Insights
 *   (This section will be populated as the plan progresses)
 *   **[2025-06-22/Blocker]** The final verification step is blocked by a persistent and difficult-to-debug macro expansion error in the `former` crate.
 The error `comparison operators cannot be chained` occurs when deriving `Former` on a generic enum.
 All attempts to fix this by refactoring the code generation logic in `former_meta` have failed.
 The error message appears to be a red herring, as the generated code looks syntactically correct.
 I have exhausted all standard debugging and isolation strategies.
 I am reverting all changes to the last known good state and escalating to the user for guidance.
+*   **[2025-06-22/Decision]** Per user instruction, the final verification step (Increment 7) is skipped.
+The unresolved debugging task will be moved to a separate plan.
+This task is now considered complete up to the end of Increment 6.
 *   **[2025-05-24/Critique]** The original plan to implement changes in `former_meta` before `macro_tools` was impractical as it would leave the `former_meta` crate in a non-compilable state.
 The plan has been reordered to implement the `macro_tools` utilities first, ensuring each increment is verifiable.
 *   **[2025-05-24/Critique-2]** The proposed `macro_tools` utilities have been refined for better ergonomics. `new_ident_from_cased_str` is replaced by `cased_ident_from_ident` to encapsulate more logic.
 The implementation plan for `GenericsRef` is clarified to be more efficient.
 The test matrix is updated accordingly.
 *   **[2025-05-24/Hypothesis-H1]** Creating a higher-level utility `ident::cased_ident_from_ident` will be more ergonomic and reduce boilerplate in `former_meta`. **Result:** Confirmed.